vitejs/vite/docs/guide/build.md

 You can specify custom targets via the [`build.target` config option](/config/#build-target), where the lowest target is `es2015`.

 Note that by default, Vite only handles syntax transforms and **does not cover polyfills by default**.
-You can check out [Polyfill.io](https://polyfill.io/v3/) whcih is a service that automatically generates polyfill bundles based on the user's browser UserAgent string.
+You can check out [Polyfill.io](https://polyfill.io/v3/) which is a service that automatically generates polyfill bundles based on the user's browser UserAgent string.

-Legacy browsers can be supported via [@vitejs/plugin-legacy](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy), which will automatically generate legacy chunks and corresopnding ES language feature polyfills.
+Legacy browsers can be supported via [@vitejs/plugin-legacy](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy), which will automatically generate legacy chunks and corresponding ES language feature polyfills.
 The legacy chunks are conditionally loaded only in browsers that do not have native ESM support.

 ## Public Base Path